totem-tech/documentation/crowdsale-docs/regulation.md

 ## Howey Test Conclusions

-Long before the Crowdsale, the Totem Live Accounting Network and Application became public and operational with the core functionality having already been built, launched and available to the public even in the Test Network form.
+Long before the Crowdfunding, the Totem Live Accounting Network and Application became public and operational with the core functionality having already been built, launched and available to the public even in the Test Network form.

-Furthermore TOTEM has been issued and distributed for a significant period of time prior to the Crowdsale for free and will continue to allocated in this way, albeit in some limited capacity, after the Crowdsale completes.
+Furthermore TOTEM has been issued and distributed for a significant period of time prior to the Crowdfunding for free and will continue to allocated in this way, albeit in some limited capacity, after the Crowdfunding completes.

 The users of the Network are not required to carry out work in order to give value to the Token as the value is determined by an independent algorithm rather than a third-party market price.

-The application has almost entirely been completed by the Founders prior to the Crowdsale and can be used today although there are still many parts to be added.
+The application has almost entirely been completed by the Founders prior to the Crowdfunding and can be used today although there are still many parts to be added.

 This analysis is subject to alternative interpretation however for the reasons set out above three out of the four tests fail and on this basis the Totem Transaction Token (ticker symbol: TOTEM) is unlikely to considered a security in the USA.